MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/devcon-restart.md

 # DevCon Restart

 > [!NOTE]
 > [PnPUtil](pnputil.md) ships with every release of Windows and makes use of the most reliable and secure APIs available.
-We recommend using PnPUtil instead of DevCon.Con.Con.Con.
+We recommend using PnPUtil instead of DevCon.
 See the [Recommended replacement](#recommended-replacement) below and [Replacing DevCon](devcon-migration.md) for more information.

 Stops and restarts the specified devices.